institutional access

 Colombia's president bypasses lawmakers and issues decree to let voters decide on labor reform

-• On June 11, 2025, Colombia's leftist President Gustavo Petro issued a decree to organize a nationwide vote concerning proposed changes to labor policies.
+• On June 11, 2025, Colombia's leftist President Gustavo Petro signed a decree in Bogota to hold a public referendum on labor reforms despite Senate opposition.

-• The referendum aims to reduce work hours, raise Sunday and holiday work surcharges from 75% to 100%, and require social security for delivery app drivers.
+• The referendum seeks to limit work hours, increase Sunday and holiday pay from 75% to 100%, and require social security for delivery app drivers, with at least 13.5 million votes needed to pass.

 Insights by Ground AI